sjustesen/ScriFlow/client/README.md

-# Getting Started with Create React App
+# The Scriflow Client App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+On the [ScriFlow](https://github.com/sjustesen/ScriFlow) Github page, navigate to the Projects tab.
+This will open our kanban board.
+On the kanban board all assignments prefixed with [Client] means the app composed by this part of the source tree

 ## Available Scripts